 OSPF involves the type of service routing which means multiple routes can be installed according to the priority or type of service.
 OSPF offers load balancing in which it distributes overall traffic routes equally.
 It also allows networks and routers partitioned into subsets and areas which enhance the growth and ease of management.

-OSPF enables (Type 0) authentication in all the exchanges between routers which means by default these exchanges over the network are not authenticated.
+OSPF enables (Type 0) authentication in all the exchanges between routers which means by default these interchanges over the network are not authenticated.
 It offers two other authentication methods, simple password authentication and MD5 authentication.
 It supports subnet specific, host-specific, and classless routes, also, classful network specific routes.

 Key Differences Between RIP and OSPF